 Grab those last bits by brushing yours or someone else’s fingers through your bangs while holding onto them with one hand

-Use your hands to form a clever bun and tuck in hair at the nape of your neck.
+Use your hands to form a clever bun and tuck in the hair at the nape of your neck.
 Secure with bobby pins or an elastic band, so that it is out of sight

-A twist on one trendy celebrity’s style: create two sections – top half for volume, bottom section tucked around ear as seen here
+A twist on one trendy celebrity’s style: create two sections – top half for volume, bottom section tucked around the ear as seen here

 Repeat steps one through four every day or two until all your bangs are gone!

 What You’ll Need: hairspray, bobby pins, elastic band.
 Good luck!
 You can also use this same trick with any hairstyle that you don’t want peeking out from behind–a ponytail would work just as well as braids (but might not be quite as easy to re-create).

 Use this simple trick to make sure all of my long locks stay out of sight!

 This is a really easy way to keep hair out of your face!
 All you need for this trick is an elastic ponytail holder with some bobby pins.
 When I have long locks, all I do is twist my hair into two sections and put the elastics in them then pin it up so that no one will see me.